A Kayaking Trip – San Josef Bay to Port Hardy

 Dugald attempting to negotiate a muddy section of the North Coast Trail

 The junction of the North Coast and Cape Scott trails is very close to the location of one of the early settlement sites.
 There is not much remaining but a few artifacts collected along the trail.
 Nearby, a short distance off the Cape Scott Trail, are the remains of an old wood stove and a large 6 foot polished granite grave stone commemorating the death of young William Christensen who died in 1906 at the age of 12 from blood poisoning after stepping on a rusty nail.
-Looking around at the forest growth since the time of the settlement, the condition today’s hiking trails are in and an understanding of the ferocity of the weather this area receives, this site, with its lonely grave stone was a sobering reminder of how tough conditions were for those early pioneers.
+Looking around at the forest growth since the time of the settlement, the condition today’s hiking trails are in, and an understanding of the ferocity of the weather this area receives, this site with its lonely grave stone was a sobering reminder of how tough conditions were for those early pioneers.

 Artifacts at the Cape Scott/North Coast Trail Junction

-Gravestone at the first settlement site near the Cape Scott/North Coast Trail Junction
+Young William Christensen’s gravestone at the first settlement site near the Cape Scott/North Coast Trail Junction

 I continued along the Cape Scott trail heading west towards Hansen Lagoon and the location of the second settlement.
 There is a placard on the edge of the trail identifying the spot and some artifacts lying on the side of the trail.
 There aren’t really any remains of buildings, which included the community hall and school house, except a few rotten boards that the forest hasn’t yet reclaimed.
 Off on a short side path I found the foundation site of a building with some artifacts lying around and an abandoned tractor.